mbreed-author/mbreed-author.github.io/index.md

 ---

-You can **read the prologue and first chapter** (in pdf format) by clicking on the button below:
+**The e-book has now been published in the Amazon Kindle Store**.
+Click the button below to see it, and read an extended extract using the *Look Inside* feature:

-[Show me the first chapter](/assets/files/reed-chap1.pdf){:.btn .center}{:target="_blank"}
+[Go to the Amazon book page](https://www.amazon.co.uk/dp/B07ZH5P84C/){:.btn .center}{:target="_blank"}

 <br/>
 <br/>

-Intrigued? **Click the button below to join my Readers Club and receive your free download of the first six chapters**.
-You will also get an email when the full novel is published, so you can obtain it during the introductory discount period.
-I'll also let you know when a new batch of background footnotes appears on this website.
+Intrigued?
+Click the button below to join my Readers Club and receive a free Hugh Hammond short story:*The Final Patient*.
+I'll send an email when the full novel is on sale at a promotional discount.
+I'll also let you know when a new batch of background footnotes appears on this website, and when the sequel - *The Hammond Catastrophe* - is published.
 I won't pass on your email, or use it for anything else.

-[Send me my free download](http://cm.pn/4bc0){:.btn .center}{:target="_blank"}
+[I want my free short story](http://cm.pn/4bc0){:.btn .center}{:target="_blank"}

 <br/>
 <br/>